ellietms/Olympick/README.md

 ```
 <br>

-2. Run in your IDE of choice!
+2. Run in your IDE of choice!<br>
+Run `main.py` for our app in the terminal
+or `app.py` for our app in the browser
 <br>